cypress-io/cypress/docs/source/guides/guides/command-line.md

 ## `cypress version`

-Output both the version of the CLI Tool and the installed Cypress application.
+Output both the version of the the installed Cypress application.

 ```shell
 cypress version